openslide/openslide/README.txt

    to uniquely identify a particular virtual slide, but cannot be used to detect file corruption or modification.

- openslide.background-color
+ openslide.vendor
-   The background color of the slide, given as an RGB hex triplet.
+   The name of the vendor backend.
-   This property is not always present.

 Other Documentation